-With the rise in interest rates, and rapid increases in home prices, affordability continues to worsen.
-As of November 2022, with a 20 percent down payment, the share of median income needed for the monthly mortgage payment stood at 33.2 percent, slightly higher than the 30.9 percent at the peak of the housing bubble in November 2005; with 3.5 percent down it is 38.5 percent, also slightly above the 35.8 percent prior peak in November 2005.
+Despite some relief in recent months, affordability remains poor.
+As of January 2023, with a 20 percent down payment, the share of median income needed for the monthly mortgage payment stood at 31.4 percent, slightly higher than the 30.9 percent at the peak of the housing bubble in November 2005; with 3.5 percent down it is 36.4 percent, also slightly above the 35.8 percent prior peak in November 2005.
 These numbers represent a sharp worsening in affordability over the past year.
-As shown in the bottom picture, despite the recent small increase, active listings have declined substantially over time and the distribution has shifted markedly towards higher priced homes.
+As shown in the bottom picture, active listings have declined substantially over time and the distribution has shifted markedly towards higher priced homes.